bobandeep-singh/RockPaperScissor/README.md

 # RockPaperScissor

-Just a sample program in JavaScript
+Sample program in JavaScript to play Rock Paper Scissor.